-will be allowed to pick up a child from the school.
+Other than parents or legal guardians, only persons with prior written authorization (Parent Consent Form) will be allowed to pick up a child from the school.
 Anyone who is unfamiliar to teaching staff, including authorized individuals, will be asked to present photo identification before a child is released to them.

-If your child rides the school bus to school, staff will assist the students off the bus.
-At dismissal, teaching staff will accompany each student to the bus and assist the student onto the bus.
-When all children have arrived, staff will walk the children to the classroom where the preschool teacher will record attendance for the day.
-Throughout the day, each time children transition from one location to another, i.e. classroom to outdoor, the teacher will be responsible for counting the number of children whenever leaving one area and when arriving at another to confirm the safe whereabouts of every child at all times.
-IQPPS 10.11
+The preschool staff will record attendance at the beginning of the day.
+Throughout the day, each time children transition from one location to another, i.e. classroom to outdoor, the staff will be responsible for counting the number of children whenever leaving one area and when arriving at another to confirm the safe whereabouts of every child at all times.